spacebotwar/server-perl/docs/api/index.md

 there is often no correlation between a client request and the server response.
 The **msg_id** is a way for the client to match a server response to an earlier client request.

-The simplest way to implement this is to have a number of the client which is incremented for each message sent.
+The simplest way to implement this is to have a counter on the client which is incremented for each message sent.
 So sending a *Client : Register* request (message number 123) will result in a *Server Register* response with msg_id 123.